IkuzakIkuzok/DeepLEverywhere/README.md

 ### Cache Size (Optional)

 Defines how many translations to cache.
 The default is 64.
-Less than or equal to 0 means system maximum cache size (2,147,483,591), which may cause performance issues.
+Less than or equal to 0 disables caching.

 ## Supported Languages